William Greatbatch

 Jug by William Greatbatch, c.
 1770–1782 in the Nelson Atkins Museum of Art.

-William Greatbatch (circa 1735 - 29 April 1813) was a noted potter at Fenton, Staffordshire, from the mid-eighteenth to the beginning of the nineteenth centuries.
+William Greatbatch (circa 1735 - 29 April 1813) was a potter at Fenton, Staffordshire, from the mid-eighteenth to the beginning of the nineteenth centuries.
 Fenton was one of the six towns of the Staffordshire Potteries, which were joined in the early 20th century to become the city of Stoke-on-Trent in Staffordshire, England.